***Numbers updated for 2019***

 🌟🌟🌟🌟Frontier Suites Hotel ($65 per night for extended stay)

-The Frontier Suites Airport Hotel would be another excellent choice for your extended stay in Juneau.
+The Frontier Suites Hotel in Juneau would be another excellent choice for your extended stay in Juneau.
 This hotel is also close to the airport, but not as close as to hear the planes landing.
 It provides large and comfortable rooms and spacious suites with a separate bedroom, with fully equipped kitchens where you can prepare your own meals.
 Or, if you don’t really feel like cooking, the Peruvian restaurant on premises serves delicious food (there are also excellent other dining options nearby).
 The Frontier Suites also offers free breakfast for all guests (including extended stay guests), a gym facility, free WiFi, flat screens with a generous channel selection, and a complimentary freezer for fish and game on the premises.
 The Frontier Suites offers some rooms that are pet-friendly (one-time charge of $200 for extended stay guests).
 This hotel is built in such a way that it allows one to walk from one end of the property to the other indoors, thus keeping you dry from Juneau’s rain when using its facilities.

 Looking for Extended Stay in Juneau, AK?